TumAro/occupancy-grid-mapping/README.md

 ---
 ## Abstract
 D-Map is an occupancy grid mapping framework for high-resolution LiDAR that bypasses per-ray traversal.
 Instead of classical ray-casting (≈ O(B·R) per frame), D-Map (1) infers cell states from a depth image, (2) performs an on-tree update over a tree-based map to avoid revisiting small cells, and (3) **decrementally** removes cells that are confidently KNOWN to shrink the map over time.
 This repo re-implements the core ideas for a 180° LiDAR in Webots, including a segment-tree RMQ accelerator for depth ranges and an octree map with KNOWN/UNKNOWN/UNDETERMINED states.
-We provide a ROS 2 wrapper and small benchmarks against a ray-casting baseline.
+We provide do it in Webots using core python, writing all the algorithms from scratch and small benchmarks against a ray-casting baseline.

 ## Key Innovations